 - Gelato 41 Feminized Seeds

 Am I Getting Quality Genetics From My Cannabis Seeds?

-Of course, you want to make sure you get high-quality marijuana seeds.
+Of course, you want to make sure you get high-quality Cannabis seeds.
 At OG Seeds, we guarantee that all of our seeds come from premium genetic lines, bred for the richest cannabinoid content.
 How can you verify the quality for yourself?
 Here are some things to look for:

-- Color: The best weed seeds have a brown hue, which can range from very light to almost black.
+- Color: The best Cannabis seeds have a brown hue, which can range from very light to almost black.
 The seeds of certain cultivars have light stripes or a tortoiseshell pattern, while others are more uniform in color.
 If the seeds have any green coloration, it means the grower harvested them too early.

 - Shape: High-quality seeds have a teardrop shape – tapered at one end and round on the other.
 Seeds that are flat or irregularly shaped may have trouble germinating.